miguelgarcia/algorithmic-problems/README.md

 # algorithmic-problems
-My solutions to algorithmic puzzles from Google Code Jam and other competitions
+My solutions to algorithmic puzzles from Google Code Jam, HackerRank and other competitions